Frequently Asked Questions

 If you have been seen by me within the year, I can call in a refill.
 If it has been over a year since your last appointment I will need to see you before I can renew your prescription.
-The one exception to this is if you are running out of birth control pills. generally I can call in a refill until you get in for your annual.
+The one exception to this is if you are running out of on on going medication.
+Generally I can call in a refill until you get in for your annual.

 DO NOT ask the pharmacy to contact me.
 This will not work.

 Email generally is the easiest way to contact me.
-If you do email me, for quickest results, include your full name, date of birth, prescription details and the specific pharmacy.
-My office is open Monday to Thursdays 9-5 and I answer emails and phone messages during these times only.
+If you do email me, for quickest results, include your full name, date of birth, prescription details and the specific pharmacy where you want me to call it into.
+My office is open Monday to Thursdays 8:30-5, Wednesdays 8:30-2:30.
+I answer emails and phone messages during these times only.
 On other days/times, if it is an emergency, call the office for instructions.

 Is it possible to contact you outside of office visits?

 My practice is small and personal.
 While I often can not answer my phone, I do return messages promptly.

 You can contact me via email firstname.lastname@example.org, this is the best way to correspond with me.

 Phone and emails left during regular business hours (8:30-5 M-Th Wed 8:30-2:30) I aspire to answer on the same day.

 I do have an after hours number for established patients with an urgent problem that can not wait.
 This number can be found on my outgoing phone message.
 When I am on vacation, I have coverage with another provider.
 Of course, if at any time you are having a medical emergency, please go directly to an emergency department in a hospital.